Bowab/fullstack-sandbox/README.md

  - Run 'npm ci'
  - Run 'npm start'

+### To seed data:
+- Call the SeedData function in dbHandler.js

  A browsertab will automatically open and load the app.

 ### Development set-up